 At The Ramsey Academy, students engage in a broad and balanced, high quality curriculum which includes core, foundation and creative subjects.

-In Year 10, students are guided into appropriate option GCSEs from a wide selection which complement the core GCSE subjects of English, Maths, Science and Triple Science option.
+In Year 10, students are guided into appropriate option GCSEs from a wide selection which complement the core GCSE subjects of English, Maths and Science.

-We are focussed on students being able to develop their skills and characteristics in order to achieve and ‘be the best they can be’ whilst at the Academy as well as being fully equipped to flourish in their chosen paths.
+We are focussed on students being able to develop their skills and characteristics in order to achieve whilst at the Academy as well as being fully equipped to flourish in their chosen paths.
 We also believe it is crucial that students are active participants in their own learning and that they take shared responsibility for their own progress.
 Students are encouraged to develop a ‘growth mindset’ approach to their learning; embracing challenge, taking risks, whilst showing effort and resilience.

 Our curriculum is supported by various activities in which personal learning and thinking skills are highlighted; aiming to develop students’ independent, creative, reflective and collaborative learning.